boscoh/supplescroll/readme.md

 ### Smooth Scrolling with ScrollTo

-One of the things that the page builder does is to put in custom callbacks for links, which use the `ScrollTo` plugin to smoothly  scroll to the text or figure of interest.
+One of the things that the page builder does is to put in custom callbacks for links, which use the jquery.ScrollTo plugin to smoothly  scroll to the text or figure of interest.

 However, for that to work, the `<div>` container must be sized properly.
 That is the explicit size of the `<div>` must be smaller than the onscreen window and have the CSS attribute